webiny/commodo/packages/hooks/README.md

 ## Reference

 ##### `withHooks(callbacks: ?{[string]: Function}): WithHooksFunction`
-Creates a new function with hook callbacks assigned to its instances.
+Creates a new function with callbacks to hooks assigned to its instances.
-Passed argument is an object that contains names of hooks as keys, and callbacks as values.
+Passed `callbacks` argument is an object that contains names of hooks as keys, and callbacks as values.

 ### `WithHooksFunction`